drshahizan/special-topic-data-engineering/materials/api/twitter-api.md

 Overall, the Twitter API provides a powerful source of data for data science applications and can be used in conjunction with other data sources to gain deeper insights into user behavior, sentiment, and trends.

+## Social network analysis (SNA)
+Twitter API can be used for social network analysis (SNA) to extract valuable insights from social media data.
+Social network analysis is a field that involves studying the relationships and interactions between individuals or groups of people.
+Twitter provides a wealth of data for SNA, including user profiles, follower lists, and tweet data.

+Here is a step-by-step guide to using the Twitter API for social network analysis, including database and dashboard visualization:

+1. Authentication and Setup: Firstly, you need to create a Twitter developer account and authenticate your API requests using OAuth.
+Once you have authenticated your app, you can start making API calls to retrieve data.
+Then, set up a database to store the Twitter data.
+A popular choice is MongoDB, which is a NoSQL document database.

+2. Data Retrieval: Use the Twitter API to retrieve data about users, their followers, and their interactions.
+You can use the API endpoints to retrieve user data based on specific criteria or retrieve tweets based on hashtags or keywords.

+3. Data Processing and Storage: Store the retrieved data in the database.
+The data can be stored in raw or processed form.
+For example, you can store the raw data as JSON files or store processed data in a more structured format.

+4. Social Network Analysis: Use social network analysis algorithms to analyze the Twitter data.
+There are several popular Python libraries for SNA such as NetworkX and Gephi.
+You can use these libraries to create a graph of the Twitter network and analyze the network metrics such as degree centrality, betweenness centrality, and clustering coefficient.

+5. Dashboard Visualization: Create a dashboard to visualize the results of the SNA.
+You can use dashboard tools like Tableau, PowerBI, or Plotly to create interactive dashboards.
+These dashboards can help you to analyze the results of your SNA and gain valuable insights from the data.

+In summary, the Twitter API is a valuable tool for social network analysis.
+By retrieving and processing Twitter data, analyzing the network structure, and creating interactive dashboards, you can gain valuable insights from social media data.
+Using a combination of database storage and dashboard visualization can help you to better understand the Twitter network and identify key patterns and trends in the data.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.